 Grease holds solid lubricants in suspension.
 Finely ground solid lubricants, such as molybdenum disulfide (moly) and graphite, are mixed with grease in high-temperature service or in extreme high-pressure applications.
 Grease holds solids in suspension while solids will settle out of oils.

 Fluid level does not have to be controlled and monitored.

 As with oil, grease displays its own set of characteristics that must be considered when being chosen for an application.
+For example, if you work in a high-pressure environment, more of your lubrication needs would be met with a heavy-duty grease.
 The characteristics commonly found on product data sheets include the following:

 The depth, in tenths of a millimeter, to which the cone sinks into the grease is the penetration.
 A penetration of 100 would represent a solid grease while a penetration of 450 would be semifluid.
 The NLGI has established consistency numbers or grade numbers, ranging from 000 to 6, corresponding to specified ranges of penetration numbers.
 Table 1 lists the NLGI grease classifications along with a description of the consistency of how it relates to common semifluids.

 Dropping point is an indicator of the heat resistance of grease.
 As grease temperature increases, penetration increases until the grease liquefies and the desired consistency is lost.
 The dropping point is the temperature at which a grease becomes fluid enough to drip.
 The dropping point indicates the upper temperature limit at which a grease retains its structure, not the maximum temperature at which a grease may be used.

 This is the ability of a grease to resist a chemical union with oxygen.
 The reaction of grease with oxygen produces insoluble gum, sludges and lacquer-like deposits that cause sluggish operation, increased wear and reduction of clearances.
 Prolonged exposure to high temperatures accelerates oxidation in greases.